-(134) U.S. Department of Housing and Urban Development (“HUD”)-regulated Building--A building for which the rents and utility allowances of the building are reviewed by HUD.
+(131) U.S. Department of Housing and Urban Development (“HUD”)-regulated Building--A building for which the rents and utility allowances of the building are reviewed by HUD.

+(135) Underwriter--The author(s) of the Underwriting Report.

+(136)Underwriting Report--Sometimes referred to as the "Report."
+A decision making tool used by the Department and Board containing a synopsis and reconciliation of the Application information submitted by the Applicant.

-(135) Underwriter--The author(s) of the Credit Underwriting Analysis Report.(136) Uniform Multifamily Application Templates--The collection of sample resolutions and form letters, produced by the Department, as may be required under this chapter, Chapter 11 and Chapter 12 of this title that may be used, (but are not required to be used), to satisfy the requirements of the applicable rule.
+(137) Uniform Multifamily Application Templates--The collection of sample resolutions and form letters, produced by the Department, as may be required under this chapter, Chapter 11, 12 or 13 of this title that may be used, (but are not required to be used), to satisfy the requirements of the applicable rule.

-(137) Uniform Physical Condition Standards (“UPCS”)--As developed by the Real Estate Assessment Center of HUD.
+(138) Uniform Physical Condition Standards (“UPCS”)--As developed by the Real Estate Assessment Center of HUD.